bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+The Zeal Operating System is a modernized fork of the 64-bit Temple Operating System, TempleOS: https://github.com/Zeal-Operating-System/ZealOS

 Nextcloud server, a safe home for all your data: https://github.com/nextcloud/server

 DPI Checkers.
 Repository contains checkers that allow you to determine if your residential ISP (or a server in a data center) has DPI, as well as the specific methods (and their parameters) the censor uses for restrictions: https://github.com/hyperion-cs/dpi-checkers